Marv Luster

 Marvin Luster (November 27, 1937 – May 25, 2020) was an American gridiron football defensive back and end.
 He played college football at UCLA and professional football in the Canadian Football League (CFL) from 1961 to 1974.
 He was inducted into the Canadian Football Hall of Fame in 1990.

-Early Years
+Early life

 A native of Shreveport, Louisiana, Luster later moved westwards where he graduated from Belmont High School in Los Angeles, California.
 He attended the nearby UCLA where he ran track and also played for the UCLA Bruins football team.
 During the 1958, 1959, and 1960 NCAA seasons with the UCLA football team, he played on defense and offense (at the back and end positions) and caught 44 passes for 728 yards and eight touchdowns.
 During the summer of 1959, the movie Sergeant Rutledge was in production in Utah and Luster and his UCLA football teammate Gene Gaines both got one of the eleven uncredited roles as a trooper created by the film's Director, John Ford, according to AFI.com and IMDb.com.
 He was selected by the United Press International as a first-team end on its 1960 All-Pacific Coast football team.